caderek/benny/README.md

 Benny handles Promises out of the box.
 You can have async benchmarks, async setup, or both.

-To demonstrate how his work I will use the `delay` function that simulates a long-pending promise:
+To demonstrate how this work, I will use the `delay` function that simulates a long-pending promise:

 ```js
 const delay = (seconds) =>